hashicorp/terraform/website/source/docs/providers/openstack/r/compute_instance_v2.html.markdown

 * `flavor_name` - (Optional; Required if `flavor_id` is empty) The name of the
     desired flavor for the server.
 Changing this resizes the existing server.

-* `floating_ip` - (Optional) A *Compute* Floating IP that will be associated with the Instance.
-The Floating IP must be provisioned already.
-See *Notes* for more information about Floating IPs.

 * `user_data` - (Optional) The user data to provide when launching the instance.
     Changing this creates a new server.